valentintorres02/memo-test/README.md

 To run the tests:

-1) Use 'npm run cypress-run' and see the results.
+1) Use 'npm run cypress-dev' or 'npm run cypress-run' and see the results.